balcode/UserGuide/UserGuide.md

 The goal of this guide is to make the content of question documents consistent.
 The content of CodeStop is created for individuals 12 years and older, with no background in programming.

+The steps in creating a lesson:
+1. Gather facts about the lesson.
+2. Write goals/objectives for the lesson.
+3. Create content/questions based on facts.
+4. Create answers and tests files for type CR questions.

+## The Question Document

 ### Naming convention for a question document

 When saving a question document file, capitalize every word of the filename including conjunctions.
 The filename is composed of the following: